JohntheLee/thedatumwebsite/content/english/cv.md

 - May – August 2019
 - Conducted field and laboratory research at the University of Toronto’s field station (Koffler Scientific Reserve at Joker’s Hill) to study the community ecology of grassland plant species
-- Compiled data from several experiments and maintained plant populations in the field and greenhouse
+- Maintained plant populations in the field and greenhouse
-- Monitored large, complex datasets with 10000+ data points to eliminate logical and syntax errors
+- Compiled large, complex datasets using Amazon Aurora and AWS EC2
+- Presented biweekly reports to the graduate cohort

 **Undergraduate Operation Assistant** at Children’s Hospital of Michigan, Detroit, MI, USA